 Teacher, Staff, or Administrative referral

 The rules of confidentiality for counselors are very different from those of teachers.
 Confidentiality is important to maintain a trusting relationship with students.
 Students are told that what they tell us is private unless someone is in danger.
-Only then will Ms. Coldiron or Mrs. Niewoehner tell someone to make sure they are safe and healthy.
+Only then will Mrs. Stonecipher or Ms. Melcher tell someone to make sure they are safe and healthy.
 Information is never disclosed to other staff members, parents or students unless permission is granted.
 If a student discloses information regarding the jeopardy of a student's safety or well-being, the student is informed that his/her parents or other adults must be notified.